-Ensure you check that you have the electrode polarity correct.

-Set the amperage on the machine suitable for the electrode being used.
+Ensure you check that you have the electrode polarity correct and that you set the amperage on the machine suitable for the electrode being used.

-Please see the guide below to amperages required, although this MMA welding electrode guide can vary depending on material, work piece thickness, welding position and joint form.
+Please see the guide below for amperages required, although this MMA welding electrode guide can vary depending on material, work piece thickness, welding position and joint form.